Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

   python -m pip install AbstractIntegratedModule
   ```

-- (Optional) Download AbstractIntegratedModule Raw Binary file extension manually in the repository for Users who can't use pip install (Choose one minimal, specified for your needs):
+- (Optional) Download AbstractIntegratedModule Compiled Binary file extension manually in the repository for Users who can't use pip install (Choose one minimal, specified for your needs):
    - AbstractOptimizedModules for Optimizing Transformer using Cython (Optional)
    - AbstractIntegratedModule (Main library)
-   - Raw Binaries can be downloaded from release section in the Main repo or You can use this link:
+   - Compiled Binaries can be downloaded from release section in the Main repo or You can use this link:
      - Release section: https://github.com/Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/releases
+     - Supported OS: Mac-Os, linux x86-64 and Windows.

 - NOTE: for Mac-OS or linux x86-64 Users, consider downloading the correct python wheel for your setup in here for a much flexible installation:
    - ```bash